kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/lab7.md

 - Lab 3: Start Services
 - Lab 4: Deploy eSHOP Application
 - Lab 5: Data type demonstrator tool

+### **About XML**

+XML(Extensible Markup Language) is used to store and transport data.
+XML data is known as self-describing or self-defining, meaning that the structure of the data is embedded with the data, thus when the data arrives there is no need to pre-build the structure to store the data; it is dynamically understood within the XML.

+The basic building block of an XML document is an element, defined by tags.
+An element has a beginning and an ending tag.
+All elements in an XML document are contained in an outermost element known as the root element.
+XML can also support nested elements, or elements within elements.
+This ability allows XML to support hierarchical structures.
+Element names describe the content of the element, and the structure describes the relationship between the elements.

 ## Step 1: Connect JDeveloper to database